Urban-Meteorology-Reading/WRF-SUEWS/WSPS/README.md

 ### Mandatory steps (general)

 #### Configuration
 In the first step, the WSPS needs to be configured in  `wsps` section of `namelist.suews` (in the root directory of pre processor folder).
-Please read below to see how to modify configuration (and add necessary SUEWS related fles) for your purpose:
+Please read below to see how to modify configuration (and add necessary SUEWS related files) for your purpose:

 ```
 &wsps